-Over time, the maintenance of these bunkers was becoming increasingly problematic, and the club’s superintendent Andrew McClintock and his team were finding traditional reconstruction methods were becomingly more and more futile.
+Over time, the maintenance of these bunkers was becoming increasingly problematic, and the club’s golf course superintendent Andrew McClintock and his team were finding traditional reconstruction methods were becoming more and more futile.

 McClintock turned to UK-based company Durabunker and contractor SouthEastern Golf to begin the first phase of a bunker project in November 2014.

 Durabunker – formerly known as Envirobunker – is a patented bunker construction method that uses recycled synthetic material to build revetted bunker faces and edges.
 The new bunkers have a design life of more than 20 years and offer significant cost and maintenance savings, as well as a host of other benefits over traditional construction methods.

 “I don’t think a ’challenge culture’ has fitted in well within the sport of golf, either in terms of playing of the game or construction of courses,” said Rhydian Lewis, director at Durabunker.
 “However it seems there has been a shift in recent times with the recognition that radical change is required throughout the game.
 The building of synthetic bunkers is one such challenge to the golfing psyche and one that I believe will eventually be widely accepted.
 The benefits are huge and the arguments really are limited.
 Even staunch traditionalists, on seeing the product, have accepted that it looks entirely natural and the list of benefits, including significant cost and maintenance savings, is a long one.”

 The Durabunker method has been used at numerous venues in the UK, including St Andrews Links, Turnberry, and The Old Head.
 The introduction of the method at Tennessee National is the first Durabunker project in the US, and McClintock is pleased with what he’s seen.